Imperative Learning: A Self-supervised Neuro-Symbolic Learning Framework for Robot Autonomy: Experiments

 \subsubsection{Datasets}

-To ensure thorough evaluation, we adopt three widely-used datasets, including KITTI \citep{geiger2013vision}, EuRoC \citep{burri2016euroc}, and TartanAir \citep{wang2020tartanair}.
-They have diverse environments and motion patterns: KITTI incorporates high-speed long-range movements in driving scenarios, EuRoC features aggressive motions in indoor environments, and TartanAir offers challenging environments with various illuminations and moving objects.
+To ensure thorough evaluation, we adopt two widely-used datasets, including KITTI \citep{geiger2013vision} and EuRoC \citep{burri2016euroc}.
+They have diverse environments and motion patterns: KITTI incorporates high-speed long-range movements in driving scenarios, while EuRoC features aggressive motions in indoor environments.